nss-se-cohort-04/.github/contributing.md

 We will do a single round of reviews.
 Once you address feedback from the groupmate or in case of Comprehensives and end of unit Project instructor.
 Your PR is ready to be merged.

 ### When you should expect instructor reviews?
-Your instructor will communicate by when will have all submissions reviewed.
-If They do not communicate this ask!
+Your instructor will review your comprehensives and assessments 5 business days after the submission deadline.
+Your instructor will review your project 10 business days after the submission deadline.